 - A safe and non-toxic solution for all homes

 - Easy to use

 - The product has just enough solution to work on one iron.
 However, there is a larger sized product available if you need to clean more than one iron.
-You can even buy multiple packs of the smaller tubes.
+You can even buy multiple packs of smaller tubes.

-A one step solution to cleaning your hot iron soleplate immediately.
+A one-step solution to cleaning your hot iron soleplate immediately.
 Click here to check the current price on Amazon.